apify/apify-docs/docs/storage/dataset.md

 To add data to the default dataset, you can use the below example.

-    const Apify = require('apify');
+    // Import the `apify` package to your project const Apify = require('apify');

+    // The main function, which performs the actor's job
-    Apify.main(async () => {
+    // and terminates the process when it is finished Apify.main(async () => {

         // Add one item to the default dataset: